Warning! 10 Things You Should Know about Zika Virus

 - Although it may affect millions of people every year, the Zika virus only causes death in rare cases: when people have other respiratory diseases, infectious diseases, serious heart disease, or fatigue.

-- What is causing the current levels of alarm is what we mentioned at the start of this article – the current state of the Zika virus affects fetuses, causing microcephaly.
+- What is causing the current levels of alarm is what we mentioned at the start of this article – the current state of the Zika virus affects fetuses, causing microcephaly in fetuses.

 - The current strain of the Zika virus comes from an Asian genotype and is no longer related to the first known strain that emerged from Zika, Uganda.

-The history of the virus that affects the Americas today has been clearly mapped.
-This leads to a hope for a treatment and a vaccine soon.
+This goes to show that, to date, the history of the virus that affects the Americas today has been clearly mapped by scientists.
+This leads to hope for a treatment and a vaccine soon.

 How is the Zika virus transmitted?